Overview of Feline Leukemia Virus and Related Diseases

 FeLV vaccines are non-core and are intended to protect cats against FeLV infection or to reduce the likelihood of persistent viremia.
 Types of vaccines include killed whole virus, subunit, and genetically engineered.
 Vaccines may vary in protective effect, and manufacturers’ claims and independent comparative studies should be carefully noted.
 Vaccines are indicated only for uninfected cats, because there is no benefit in vaccinating an FeLV-positive cat.

-The AAFP Feline Retrovirus Management Guidelines include the recommendation that all kittens should receive the two-dose FeLV vaccination as a component of the routine initial vaccination series and should also receive a booster vaccination 1 yr later.
+The American Association of Feline Practitioners (AAFP) Feline Retrovirus Management Guidelines include the recommendation that all kittens should receive the two-dose FeLV vaccination as a component of the routine initial vaccination series and should also receive a booster vaccination 1 yr later.
 This is prudent, because rehoming and lifestyle changes such as outdoor access frequently occur as cats mature.
-Annual revaccination after maturity would depend on the cat's risk of FeLV exposure.
+Annual revaccination after maturity would depend on the cat’s risk of FeLV exposure.

 The adult cat’s risk of exposure to FeLV-positive cats should be assessed, and vaccines used only for those cats at risk.
 FeLV vaccines have been associated with development of sarcomas at the vaccination site, although the risk of tumor development is very low.
 Uninfected cats in a household with infected cats should be vaccinated; however, vaccination is not universally protective, and other means of reducing transmission to uninfected cats, such as physical separation, should also be used.